WebQit/docs/observer/docs/getting-started/explainer/README.md

     // -------------------------

-    // Multiple actors, but acting on a wrapper unknowingly let someValue = wrapped.someProperty; // "some value"; // from the "get" interceptor above
+    // Multiple actions, but acting on a wrapper unknowingly let someValue = wrapped.someProperty; // "some value"; // from the "get" interceptor above
     // Or let someValue = Reflect.get(obj, 'someProperty');
     wrapped.someProperty = 'some new value'; // triggers the "set" interceptor above